ntlk/creative-coding-2012/_posts/2012-12-02-javascript.md

 ### Using the console

+When your bugs aren't syntax bugs, but logic bugs tools like JS Hint won't be of much help. luckily there are other things you can do to figure out what went wrong.

-You can print out value of variables, function results etc. into the JavaScript console so you can inspect them.
+For example, you can print out value of variables, function results etc. into the JavaScript console so you can inspect them.
 To open up the console, go to the `View` menu, then ` Developer > JavaScript Console`.

 You can then use `console.log(value)` in your code, like this: